 At Reservoir, the GT Tour versions clearly take its inspiration from the cars that one can admire on classic car races.

-With an orange hand like the vintage odometers and a matte black sandblast dial as a reference to the asphalt of the legendary circuits, the GT Tour 371 SE is a limited edition of up to 371 pieces in black PV stainless steel case (€ 3,850).
-The 43mm diameter case is available with perforated black calf leather with orange stitching and lining for a nice “racing” effect.
+Indeed, with an orange hand like the vintage odometers and a matte black sandblast dial as a reference to the asphalt of the legendary circuits, the GT Tour 371 SE is a limited edition of up to 371 pieces in black PV stainless steel case (€ 3,850).
+Besides, the 43mm diameter case is available with perforated black calf leather with orange stitching and lining for a nice “racing” effect.
 The case also contains a spare NATO strap.

 TUDOR Black Bay Bronze, diving icon

-Inspired by the diving watches designed by Tudor between the 1950s and the 1970s; Black Bay is the absolute icon of the manufacture and many new models are featured in this new line.
-All of them present a big crown, “snowflake” hands (a true aesthetic tribute) and domed sapphire crystal: typical features that are a direct legacy of the first generation watches.
-A good option for a Christmas watch.
+Inspired by the diving watches designed by Tudor between the 1950s and the 1970s; Black Bay is certainly the absolute icon of the manufacture and many new models are featured in this new line.
+All of them present a big crown, “snowflake” hands (a true aesthetic tribute) and also a domed sapphire crystal: typical features that are a direct legacy of the first generation watches.
+In short, a good option for a Christmas watch.

 It is only natural to find the same features on this 43mm Black Bay Bronze edition with a slate-grey dial (€ 3,890).
 Made with bronze, a metal that reacts to its environment, the case will change over time and produce a unique patina that will further affirm the instrument’s vintage character.

 A retro look, technical components and a modern calibre for the Black Bay watch